On Tuesday, will consider a request for a permit for a group home that would be used by four developmentally disabled adults on West Adams Street.

 The council for group homes in the last month.

 During the Jan.
 30 meeting, the Planning and Zoning Commission tabled discussion of an amendment to the zoning code to adopt a minimum distance requirement between existing and proposed group homes.
 The issue may be discussed at the March 26 Planning and Zoning Commission.

-People in Lake Saint Louis spoke out against a proposed Emmaus group home there, which was ultimately approved Jan.
+against a proposed Emmaus group home there, which was ultimately approved Jan.
 26.